-The global acoustic insulation market is expected to reach USD 16.55 billion in 2025, according to a new report by Grand View Research, Inc. Increasing standard of living, awareness regarding the effect of noise pollution on human health and stringent regulations have been driving the global acoustic insulation market so far.
+The global acoustic insulation market size is expected to reach USD 16.55 billion in 2025, according to a new report by Grand View Research, Inc. Increasing standard of living, awareness regarding the effect of noise pollution on human health and stringent regulations have been driving the global market so far.

 Market growth will probably be driven by consumer needs and initiatives, while favorable regulations are also expected to play a crucial role in shaping the industry.
 Technological advancements in construction, industrial processing, and transportation industries will play a significant role in acoustic insulation market growth over the forecast period.